Corecursion: Discussion

 This employs only self-referential function to construct the result.
 If it were used with strict list constructor it would be an example of runaway recursion, but with non-strict list constructor this guarded recursion gradually produces an indefinitely defined list.

 Corecursion need not produce an infinite object; a corecursive queue is a particularly good example of this phenomenon.
-The following definition produces a breadth-first traversal of a binary tree in linear time:
+The following definition produces a breadth-first traversal of a binary tree in the top-down manner, in linear time (already incorporating the flattening mentioned above):